The concertina's sound was conceived to blend in with violins, to encourage its use in chamber orchestras.

 A bandoneon virtuoso, wrote a method to learn to play the instrument that is still in use.

 He was one the precursors of the virtuoso stream in bandoneon playing.

 He was a great technician but also with great gifts for interpretation.
 His arrangements were complex.

-He possessed a high technical command, an amazing fingering, and an overwhelming speed in his running variations performed with mathematical precision.
+He possessed a high technical command, fabulous fingering, and an overwhelming speed in his running variations performed with mathematical precision.

-It was his the iniciative of systematizing the solos played with both hands.
+It was his initiative to systematize the solos played with both hands.

 He continued the way Arolas played by incorporating the "compadreadas" that he liked much.

-He was a bandoneon player of great techniques, skilful with both hands (high and low-pitches), superb in sound, energetic in performances and vehement in phrases.
+He was a bandoneon player of great techniques, skillful with both hands (high and low pitches), superb in sound, energetic in performances, and earnest in phrases.

-He was the founder of a performance school, composing outstanding tangos and wrote exquisite variations.
+He founded a performance school, composed outstanding tangos, and wrote exquisite variations.

 "Arrabal", recorded by Pedro Laurenz y su Orquesta Típica in 1937.